-First, I love World Vision.
-Their work makes the work of other organizations like Compassion’s possible sometimes.
+First, I love what I’ve personally seen of World Vision’s work in Ethiopia and El Salvador.
+Their programs often make the work of other organizations, like Compassion’s, possible.
 For instance, a Compassion child development center may serve children water provided by a well World Vision dug.
 Just a hypothetical.
-We’re all in this together and what World Vision does is an important piece of the poverty killing puzzle.
+World Vision’s work is an important piece of the poverty killing puzzle.